DeRuyter announces first seven hires to his coaching staff

 The 18 seasons prior to his stint at Auburn saw Earley gain experience working across the country, including his including his tenure at Washington State (1992-94) where he served as the recruiting coordinator and was responsible with helping head coach Mike Price with all football operations of the program.
 During that time, the Cougars won the 1992 Copper Bowl and led the Pac-10 in total offense.

 In 2004, Earley served as the offensive coordinator/quarterbacks coach at Ohio when current Bulldog head coach Tim DeRuyter was the defensive coordinator for the Bobcats.

 From 2000-03, Earley served as the offensive coordinator and quarterbacks coach at Nevada and he held that same role in 1998-99 at Idaho.
 He was Idaho's quarterbacks coach in 1997 before being promoted to offensive coordinator the next year.

 While with the Wolf Pack, Earley's offense sported the nation's leading rusher in 2001 and the nation's leading receiver in 2002.
 Nevada finished 12th nationally in total offense (434 yards per game) and 11th in passing (296 yards per game) during the 2002 season.

-From 1994-96, Earley was the assistant head coach, offensive coordinator and quarterbacks coach at Cal State San Luis Obispo, where his offensive units set or tied 28 team record in his three years with the team.
+From 1994-96, Earley was the assistant head coach, offensive coordinator and quarterbacks coach at Cal Poly, where his offensive units set or tied 28 team record in his three years with the team.